Venezuela's Maduro vows to block 'fake' aid 'spectacle'

 He said the aid offer was "a message of humiliation for the people."

+Guaido's representative in Cucuta, Lester Toledo, said the provisions already delivered were the "first drops" and promised "a tsunami of humanitarian aid" would follow.

+"We're going to open a humanitarian corridor and the doors to freedom," he told journalists.

-Earlier on Wednesday morning, a Venezuelan military boat carrying 100 tons (tonnes) of aid landed in Havana.
-Cuba was recently hit by a tornado.
+Early Wednesday, a Venezuelan military boat carrying 100 tons (tonnes) of aid landed in Havana to help Cubans recovering from the wrath of a tornado.

-Turning his ire on the Contact Group, Maduro aimed a message at the European Union.

 The Contact Group had urged Maduro to allow in aid and said it would send a mission to Venezuela to discuss how to "establish the necessary guarantees for a credible electoral process, as soon as possible."

+Maduro, who last weekend rejected an EU ultimatum to organize snap presidential elections, said he would welcome the mission.

-The group, which says it includes countries with a "neutral" perspective on the Venezuela crisis, chided Maduro over the deaths of 40 opposition protesters last month.
+The Contact Group, which says it includes countries with a "neutral" perspective on the Venezuela crisis, chided Maduro over the deaths of 40 opposition protesters last month.

 It also told the socialist leader to "restore full democracy, the rule of law, the separation of powers and respect for the constitutional mandate of the country's institutions, particularly the democratically elected National Assembly."